 Wow!
 It seems that almost overnight we find ourselves in a world that we don’t recognise.
-Events being cancelled, venues closing their doors indefinitely and bans and limits on gatherings…. all of these things could affect your wedding.
+Events being canceled, venues closing their doors indefinitely and bans and limits on gatherings…. all of these things could affect your wedding.

 As a celebrant, I work closely with my couples to help them realise their dream day and to give them the best experience possible, so it breaks my heart to know that my couples are having to consider downsizing, postponing and even cancelling their carefully made plans.